-The 23rd September 2000 was guaranteed a special place in the history of the Olympic Games, when Britain's Sir Steven Redgrave (38) won his fifth medal in five successive Games - Los Angeles, Seoul, Barcelona, Atlanta and Sydney.
+September 23rd 2000 was guaranteed a special place in the history of the Olympic Games, when Britain's Sir Steve Redgrave won his fifth medal in five successive Games - Los Angeles, Seoul, Barcelona, Atlanta and Sydney.

-His other sporting interests include golf and winter sports, and during the 1989/90 season, he was a member of the British Bobsleigh Team.
-Together with partner Matthew Pinsent, Sir Steven is the holder of the WORLD RECORD in Coxless Pairs set in Lucerne in 1994 and the OLYMPIC RECORD, set in Atlanta in 1996.
+Sir Steve’s other sporting interests include golf and winter sports, and during the 1989/90 season, he was a member of the British Bobsleigh Team.
+Together with partner Sir Matthew Pinsent, Steven is the holder of the World Record in Coxless Pairs set in Lucerne in 1994 and the Olympic Record, set in Atlanta in 1996.

-Sir Steven Redgrave was awarded the MBE and the CBE.
+Sir Steven Redgrave has been awarded the MBE and the CBE.
 The University of Durham also awarded him an Honorary Degree in December 1996.

 Off the water, he has a busy career representing commercial companies in a PR and promotional capacity at corporate events.

 Sir Steve Redgrave a hugely popular and sought-after motivational business speaker, injecting his own style of friendly informality and humour to the occasion.